Bira/octopus-carnival/_posts/2023-04-04-vampiric-mist.md

 **Wave of Lethargy** (recharge 5+) that attacks a Close Burst 2, deals a bit of psychic and necrotic damage, and slows for a turn.

 This thing is almost impossible to pin down.
-With multiple of them in the same encounter, some can "prime" targets by hitting them with Life Drain to make them take increased damage from a Wave of Lethargy.
+With multiple mists in the same encounter, some can "prime" targets by hitting them with Life Drain to make them take increased damage from a Wave of Lethargy.